hasi03/credit-risk-modeling/README.md

 Data preprocessing is an essential step in preparing the data for analysis and modeling.
 It involves transforming the raw data into a format that is suitable for machine learning algorithms.
 In this project, we followed the data preprocessing steps below:

-1. Handling Outliers: Used Z-score to identify the outliers in the numerical features.
+1. **Handling Outliers**: Used Z-score to identify the outliers in the numerical features.
 Call the module
   ```bash
   from feature_engineering import outliers
   ```